chiselverify/chiselverify/README.md

  * Decimation filter from WSA (VHDL code plus testbench given)

 # Resources
-If yu're interested in learning more about the UVM, we recommend that you explore the repository, as well as some of the following links:
+If you're interested in learning more about the UVM, we recommend that you explore the repository, as well as some of the following links:
 * [First steps with UVM](https://www.youtube.com/watch?v=qLr8ayWM_Ww)
 * [UVM Cookbook (requires an account)](https://verificationacademy.com/cookbook/uvm)
 * [ChipVerify.com UVM Tutorials](https://www.chipverify.com/table/uvm/)